 Suffix Registrations

-Suffix Number Plates
+Suffix Number Plates for Sale

 Issued from 1963 to 1983, suffix plates carry a single year letter at the end.

-Search thousands of suffix plates available today.
+Plates from £149 — search thousands of suffix plates available today.

 What are suffix number plates?